walterfreeman/ast101/final-projects.md

           of science communication.

 	* Some people have criticized *Chernobyl* as being unfairly "anti-nuclear".
 Is it a story about the dangers of nuclear power, or is it a more general story about the dangers of technology that is mismanaged?
 Comment on what you think the moral of
           *Chernobyl* is, if there is one.
 Research the health, environmental, and economic effects of both nuclear power and coal power, its main competitor for most of its history, and comment on the prudence of generating electricity using fission reactors.
+We are living tens of miles from the oldest operating power reactor in America; what do you think about this?

 * Watch at least the first two seasons of *Battlestar Galactica*.
 Comment on the physics of spaceflight depicted, as well as whether you believe this is a possible future for a technically-advanced civilization.